Our school has been awarded the 360 Degree Safe Online Safety Award!

 Working with Outside Companies

-In previous years we have shared our ‘Safer Internet Day’ activities with ‘One Day Creative’.
-We chose to be involved in Pirate and Spy themed workshops based on e-Safety.
+‘One Day Creative’ have supported us with our ‘Safer Internet Day’ activities We were involved in pirate and spy themed workshops based on e-Safety.
 These focused on the importance of creating strong passwords, being responsible online and not sharing important information.
 Here are some of the highlights in pictures:

-We also invited ‘One Day Creative’ into school to carry out a performance called ‘Level Up’ for both KS1 and KS2.
-The performance educated the children about the dangers of online gaming and how these dangers can be avoided.
-It also taught the children what they can do if they encounter any of the issues discussed and who they can go to for help.
+We also worked with ‘One Day Creative’ to carry out a performance called ‘Level Up’ for both KS1 and KS2.
+The performance educated us about the dangers of online gaming and how these dangers can be avoided.
+It also taught us what we can do if we encounter any of the issues discussed and who we can go to for help.
 Please click on the link below to find out more information about the performance:

 One Day Creative Level Up Performance

 We follow the SMART rules for using the Internet.
-Recently every child completed a ‘Support Web’ identifying who the children could turn to if they get an ‘uh-oh’ feeling in their tummy.
-They also enjoyed acting out scenarios of what can happen on the Internet and how to deal with this.
+Recently every child completed a ‘Support Web’ identifying who we could turn to if we get an ‘uh-oh’ feeling in our tummy.
+We also enjoyed acting out scenarios of what can happen on the Internet and how to deal with this.